 Students in the Master of Divinity must hold an accredited bachelor's degree.
-(See information about Admissions on page 38 for more details.)
-Logsdon's 77-hour Master of Divinity is designed to build upon students' previous academic preparation in theology.
-Students are required to have undergraduate or graduate coursework with a minimum grade of "B" in the following areas.
+(See information about Admissions on page 36 for more details.)
+Logsdon's Master of Divinity is designed to allow students with previous academic work in scripture and theology to begin with more advanced courses.
+However, the degree also accommodates students who come to the MDiv without previous coursework in Bible or theology by enrolling them in certain introductory courses before engaging more advanced study.